SudharsaneSivamany/terraform-aws-account-factory/README.md

 ## Requirements

-* Control Tower Landingzone should be enabled
+* Control Tower Landingzone should be enabled, Org feature should be enabled and activate trust on stackset
 * Administrative access required at control tower management account as a non-root iam user
 * python or python3
 * boto3